C. Vidyasagar Rao: As a lawyer and politician

 After completion of law, he started working as lawyer.
 He was elected as convener (Chairman) of Janasangh, Karimnagar in 1972.
 He went to jail during the emergency period.
 He represented the BJP in Andhra Pradesh Legislative Assembly from Metpally assembly segment from 1985 to 1998 and entered into the Parliament by winning Karimnagar Lok Sabha constituency in 1998 and in 1999.
 He was also the BJP state president in 1998.
 His leadership in assembly has lifted party's profile in the state.
 Shri Rao had been Floor Leader of his party in the Andhra Pradesh Legislative Assembly for 15 years.
 He was successful in piloting a private member’s bill in the Andhra Pradesh Legislative Assembly that sought stringent punishment for people practicing bigamy.
 His Padyatra to Ichampalli in the year 1998 as the then BJP president highlighting the need to utilize Godavari waters for the needs of the people of Telangana led the Government to consider the project seriously.

 As a minister

 He was Union minister of State for Home affairs in the cabinet of Atal Behari Vajpayee in 1999.
 Later, his portfolio was changed to Union Minister of state for Commerce and Industry.

 As a governor

+C. Vidyasagar Rao, as the Governor of Maharashtra while the Vice President, Shri M. Venkaiah Naidu was giving away Mint’s Corporate Strategy Awards, in Mumbai on March 23, 2018.

 He was appointed a governor of Maharashtra on 30 August 2014.
 His appointment was issued by 13th President of India, Mr.Pranab Mukherjee after the resignation of K. Sankaranarayanan.
 His oath was administered by Chief Justice of Bombay High Court Mohit Shah.
 On 26 September 2014, he accepted the resignation of Prithviraj Chavan as his party had no majority, and President's Rule was imposed on Maharashtra.
-He held additional charge as governor of Tamil Nadu from 2 September 2016 to 6 October 2017.